 Claressa Shields calls altercation ‘inexcusable’

-Claressa Shields called the altercation before Friday's weigh-in "inexcusable" after her opponent's trainer was hospitalized and her fight Saturday night was called off.
+Trash talk at a weigh-in or news conference is nothing new in boxing.
+This was something different entirely.

-Shields was supposed to fight Ivana Habazin on Saturday, but the bout was canceled.
-Mlive.com reported that James Ali Bashir, Habazin's trainer, had facial injuries after he was punched and fell to the concrete floor.
+Claressa Shields' homecoming fight Saturday night was canceled because of an altercation before Friday's weigh-in that left her opponent's trainer hospitalized.
+Shields called the incident "inexcusable" — and the night of boxing went on without its star attraction.

-The remainder of the event was to go on as scheduled Saturday night.
+Shields was supposed to fight in her hometown of Flint against Ivana Habazin of Croatia.
+Mlive.com reported that James Ali Bashir, Habazin's trainer, had facial injuries after he was punched and fell to the concrete floor at the weigh-in.
+Mark Taffet, Shields' manager, said Bashir had surgery to repair some damage to his teeth, and after returning home, he's expected to have a second operation for his jaw.

 "I did not see what happened and am relying, like so many of you, on what I have heard.
 Despite the videos that are out, the actions that took place against Coach Ali was not right," Shields said in a Facebook post.
 "I do not stand for that and do not in any way justify what happened no matter what he said!
 I stand with Coach Ali and Ivana Habazin and I also understand their stand on our fight."